Franzdev8/rock-paper-scissors/README.md

 * I confirmed that this project is responsive and looks clear to the user.
 All functions were tested on all standard screen sizes using the devtools device bar on Google Chrome.

-* I confirmed that all page contents are readable and clear to see and easy to understand.

 * I confirmed that the colors and fonts chosen are easy to read and accessible by running it through lighthouse in devtools.

 ![Lighthouse Image](/assets/images/lighthouse.jpg)